-People: PhD Research Scholars
+People: PhD and Masters Research Scholars

 Victor Lim Fei

 Victor Lim Fei, is currently on the prestigious Ministry of Education (MOE) Postgraduate Scholarship, with full-tuition fees waiver from NUS, for his PhD.
 He was previously on the Public Service Commission Scholarship for his BA (Hons) and completed the Accelerated Masters Programme under the NUS Research Scholarship.
 He joined MOE in 2004 as a General Paper Lecturer and held concurrent positions as Level Head and School Staff Developer.
-He was also awarded the Outstanding Contribution Award in 2005 and 2006 as well as the Teacher Researcher Award in 2006 and 2007.

 Victor’s research interests include multimodal discourse analysis, multimodal literacy, applied linguistics and language pedagogy.
 He has also published several papers in these areas.